 - Enter the year in which your company set the target. - This must be either before or during the reporting year, but cannot be after the reporting year.
-It also cannot be after the target year.

-- If you have a year-on-year rolling target, enter the year your first set the target.
+It also cannot be after the target year. - If the target is science-based and has been submitted to the SBTi for validation or has been approved by the SBTi (as indicated by your response to column 10), enter the year in which your organization submitted the target for validation by the SBTi. - If you have a year-on-year rolling target, enter the year your first set the target.
 This can be before the base year. - If you set the target based on financial years, enter the year that applies to the end of your financial year and specify this in the "Please explain (including target coverage)" section.